Record of Safety

 October 13, 2020

-NASA lunar landing sensor demo on outside of rocket; successful re-flight of vehicle.
+NASA lunar landing sensor demo mounted on booster's exterior; successful re-flight of vehicle.

 January 14, 2021